mike99mac/minimy-mike99mac/README.md

 To install and configure Ubuntu Desktop Linux, perform the following sections.

 - Boot the RasPi
-- Initial Ubuntu Desktop configuration
+- Initial Ubuntu Desktop configuration -or- Initial Raspbian Desktop configuration
 - Install the SSH server
 - Start a terminal or SSH session
 - Update and upgrade your system